 When Is Eid Al Adha 2026 in the UAE?

-The crescent moon for Dhul Hijjah, the final month of the Islamic calendar, is forecast to be born on Sunday, May 17, 2026, at exactly 12:01 AM UAE time.
-Ibrahim Al Jarwan, Chairman of the Emirates Astronomical Society and a member of the Arab Union for Astronomy and Space Sciences, has stated that the moon is expected to set approximately 58 minutes after sunset that same evening, sitting at about 10 degrees above the horizon.
-Astronomers consider these conditions highly favorable for an official sighting.
+The crescent moon for Dhul Hijjah — the final month of the Islamic calendar — was forecast to be born on Sunday, May 17, 2026, at exactly 12:01 AM UAE time.
+Ibrahim Al Jarwan, Chairman of the Emirates Astronomical Society and a member of the Arab Union for Astronomy and Space Sciences, stated that the moon was expected to set approximately 58 minutes after sunset that same evening, sitting at about 10 degrees above the horizon — conditions considered highly favourable for an official sighting.

-If the crescent is confirmed on May 17, Dhul Hijjah will officially begin on Monday, May 18, placing Arafat Day on Tuesday, May 26, and Eid Al Adha from Wednesday, May 27.
+Once the UAE Moon Sighting Committee confirmed the crescent on the evening of May 17, the dates were locked in.
+Dhul Hijjah began on Monday, May 18, placing Arafat Day on Tuesday, May 26, and Eid Al Adha from Wednesday, May 27.

-Professor Hamid Al Naimiy, Director of the Sharjah Space and Astronomy Hub at the University of Sharjah, has also forecast May 27 as the start of Eid Al Adha.
-His team’s calculations have already been submitted to the UAE Fatwa Council to support its moon-sighting process.
-The final declaration rests with the UAE Moon Sighting Committee, with an official announcement expected in mid-May.
+Professor Hamid Al Naimiy, Director of the Sharjah Space and Astronomy Hub at the University of Sharjah, had also forecast May 27 as the start of Eid Al Adha.
+His team's calculations were submitted to the UAE Fatwa Council to support its moon-sighting process ahead of the official declaration.

-In 2026, Hajj is expected to start around May 25, corresponding to the 8th of Dhul Hijjah, with the main rituals anticipated to wrap up around May 29 to 30, subject to official confirmation.
+In 2026, Hajj began around May 25, corresponding to the 8th of Dhul Hijjah, with the main rituals anticipated to wrap up around May 29 to 30.

 The Significance of Arafat Day